Iterative Vision-and-Language Navigation: Conclusions

 \section{Conclusions}

-We define \paradigmfull\ (\paradigm), a paradigm for studying how language-guided agents that persist in a scene can utilize past experience when following instructions.
+We define \paradigmfull\ (\paradigm), a paradigm for studying how language-guided agents persisting in a scene, like robots in a home, can utilize past experience to follow instructions.
 We create the \benchmark\ and \benchmarkce\ benchmarks to study discrete and continuous navigation across \textit{tours} comprising many single-instruction \textit{episodes}.
-We present initial models for both benchmarks, and find that extending unstructured latent memory beyond episode scope is not sufficient to generalize to tours, while agents that build explicit environment maps can benefit from environment persistence.
+Initial models for both benchmarks show that extending unstructured latent memory beyond episode scope is insufficient to generalize to tours, but agents that build explicit maps benefit from environment persistence.

-\paragraph{Limitations} Our benchmarks are limited to English instructions and the indoor spaces being navigated are largely lavish, staged homes and offices.
+\paragraph{Limitations} Our benchmarks are limited to English instructions and the indoor spaces are largely lavish, staged homes and offices.
 Deployed assistive robots performing navigation should respond to more than English, and should be able to navigate cluttered, realistic home environments.
-Such biases in a benchmark serve the needs of English-speaking, able-bodied folks as a ``default,'' and may hinder such long term goals in spaces of human-robot interaction and accessibility.
+Such biases in a benchmark serve the needs of English-speaking, able-bodied folks as a ``default,'' and will hinder such long term goals in spaces of human-robot interaction and accessibility.

-\paragraph{Future Work} Even with the benefit of tours, the \model{MAP-CMA} agent lags far behind human performance on independent episodes, with an episodic SPL of 32 in IR2R-CE Val-Unseen vs. 76 for humans on the R2R Test split.
-We anticipate progress may require improved methods for grounding natural language into maps, actions and observations; iteratively constructed maps that are more accurate, flexible and expressive; and more effective methods for transfer learning or generating synthetic training tasks and data.
+\paragraph{Future Work} Even with the benefit of tours, \model{MAP-CMA} lags far behind human performance on independent episodes, with an episodic SPL of 32 in IR2R-CE Val-Unseen vs. 76 for humans on R2R Test.
+We anticipate progress may require improved methods for grounding natural language into maps and actions; iteratively constructed maps that are more accurate, flexible and expressive; and improved methods for transfer learning or generating synthetic data.